abdulazezms/ecommerce-spring-angular-oauth/README.md

 - Okta integration for secure user authentication and authorization.
 - Order history to track past orders.
 - Payment processing with Stripe.
-- Producing order events with Kafka.
+- Order events with Kafka.
-- Consuming order events and sending notifications to customers.
+- Sending notifications to customers.

 ## Tech Stack